pgailinas/videoqa-representation-comparison/docs/03_Run_Baseline_VideoQA.md

 ## Purpose

 This notebook establishes baseline Video Question Answering (VideoQA) performance for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
+The resulting baseline serves as the reference point for subsequent pretrained-representation and autoencoder-representation experiments.
 The workflow loads prepared video resources and evidence metadata, configures baseline inference parameters, executes VideoQA inference on selected evaluation samples, validates generated predictions, and produces baseline experiment reports and performance statistics.

 ## Inputs